Slack valued at $5 billion following massive investment

 Related: Ranking of the biggest startups in the world

-The money came from Softbank's (SFTBY) Vision Fund, a $100 billion investment fund that invests in technology ventures.
+The money came from Softbank's (SFTBY) Vision Fund, a $100 billion investment fund that invests in technology ventures and is backed by Saudi Arabia.

 SoftBank is one of the largest telecommunications companies in Japan.
 It was the first Japanese cell phone carrier to sell the iPhone.

 SoftBank's billionaire founder and CEO Masayoshi Son met with President Trump in the weeks following his election win in late 2016.
 Son used the opportunity to announce plans to invest billions of dollars in American startups through his Vision Fund.